stackrox/stackrox/migrator/README.md

    All migrations again have the form `m_{currentDBVersion}_to_m_{currentDBVersion+1}_{summary_of_migrations}`.

+4. Starting in 4.2, all migrations MUST be backwards compatible, at least while previous releases are supported.

+   Rollbacks from 4.2 to 4.1 will NO LONGER use the `central_previous` database.
+These rollbacks will use `central_active` and as such all schema changes and migrations must be backwards compatible.
+This means no destructive changes like deleting columns or fields and ensuring that any data changes either work with previous versions or occur within a new field.
+When a breaking change is made the `MinimumSupportedDBVersionSeqNum` will need to be updated to the minimum database version that will work with the breaking change.

 ## How to write new migration script

 Script should correspond to single change.
 Script should be part of the same release as this change.